 // HPP737

 Overview

 HPP737 is a novel, potent, and selective phosphodiesterase type 4 (PDE4) inhibitor in development for the treatment of psoriasis.
-In May 2018, vTv Therapeutics entered into a licensing agreement with Newsoara Biopharma, granting Newsoara the rights to develop and commercialize HPP737 in China and certain Pacific Rim territories.
-Newsoara has completed one Phase 3 study in China and is currently conducting a second Phase 3 study in China in support of a contemplated new drug application.
+In January 2026, vTv Therapeutics amended its licensing agreement with Newsoara Biopharma, granting Newsoara an exclusive worldwide license to develop and commercialize HPP737.
+Under the amended agreement, vTv received a $20 million upfront payment and is eligible to receive up to $52.5million in development milestones and up to $65 million in sales milestones, as well as tiered royalties on net sales.
+Newsoara has completed one Phase 3 study in China and is currently conducting a second Phase 3 study in support of a contemplated new drug application.

+// HPP737